National Statistical Institute of Bulgaria

 • data for 2009 - 2014 are preliminary HPI and the data sources for indices construction are: (1) quarterly pilot survey of newly built dwellings' prices and (2) quarterly survey "Market prices of dwellings" carried out by NSI between 1993 - 2014;

-• since 2015 NSI has started regular production of HPI for new and existing dwellings according to a harmonised methodology and coverage in compliance with Commission Regulation (EU) No 93/2013.
+• since 2015 NSI has started regular production of HPI for new and existing dwellings according to a harmonised methodology and coverage in compliance with Commission Regulation (EU) 2016/792 of the EP and of the Council and with the Commission Implementing Regulation (EU) 2020/1148.
 Since Q1 2015 HPI are comparable over time.

 |Coherence - cross domain|